-- (iii) By September 15 of the tenure review year, the candidate and the department or committee will each submit to the Dean for Academic Affairs the names of three present or former Bowdoin faculty members outside the candidate's department, or in the case of a joint appointment outside the candidate's department and program, who are judged to be qualified to comment on the candidate's contributions to the College.
-These might include those who have worked closely with the candidate on College committees.
-Letters from these faculty members will be solicited by the Chair of the Committee on Appointments, Promotion and Tenure. - (iv) The chair of the candidate's department or committee submits to the Dean for Academic Affairs by October 15 of the tenure review year a written evaluation of the candidate as determined by the tenured members of the department or committee.
-This evaluation should be in accordance with the three criteria established in Sections IV.A, IV.E.2, and the Preamble, should indicate the kinds and general sources of information used, and should be accompanied by the dossier assembled by the department or committee, including the packet of materials submitted by the candidate.
-The evaluation is signed by all tenured members of the department who concur with it and any dissent will be indicated.
-The department or committee evaluation and recommendation is made available to the candidate by October 15, at the time the letter is sent to the Dean.
-A dissenting opinion may also be submitted to the Dean, signed by any tenured member of the department or committee who wishes to do so, and is also made available to the candidate at the same time.
-16
+- The chair of the candidate's review committee submits to the Dean for (v) Academic Affairs by October 15 of the tenure review year a written evaluation of the candidate as determined by the review committee.
+This evaluation should be in accordance with the three criteria established in Sections IV.A and IV.E.2, and the Preamble should indicate the kinds and general sources of information used, and should be accompanied by the dossier assembled by the review committee, including the packet of materials submitted by the candidate.
+The evaluation is signed by all members of the review committee who concur with it and any dissent will be indicated.
+The review committee evaluation and recommendation is made available to the candidate by October 15, at the time the letter is sent to the Dean.
+A dissenting opinion may also be submitted to the Dean, signed by any member of the review committee who wishes to do so, and is also made available to the candidate at the same time.^{26 27} - b) The Committee on Appointments, Promotion and Tenure will then meet to review and discuss in detail all of the materials submitted and collected.
+These will include: - (i) The department's or committee's letter or letters. - (ii) The materials reviewed by the department or committee, including the materials submitted by the candidate. - (iii) Evaluative statements on file from the time of reappointment. - (iv) Letters from the reviewers of the candidate's scholarly or artistic work.